legal resources necessary to hold negligent facilities accountable.

 After reviewing the resident's records, surveyors determined that the resident "had missed a dose of Xarelto on December 12, 2016" and that the "facility administration was not aware of the missed medication."
 The surveyors noted that "communication was not taking place from the nursing staff to the administration about medication errors [and] several other residents had missed medications, medication [was] not available, or other medication errors."
 These mistakes placed the facility in Immediate Jeopardy beginning on December 12, 2016.

 If you believe your loved one was victimized by visitors, caregivers, employees or other residents while a resident at Casa Arena Blanca Nursing Center, call the New Mexico nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights on behalf of Otero County victims who were mistreated while living in long-term facilities including nursing homes in Alamogordo.
+Our network of attorneys fights on behalf of Otero County victims who were mistreated while living in long-term facilities including nursing homes in Alamogordo.
 Our attorneys represent clients who were harmed through nursing home abuse by nursing staff and caregivers.

 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.